-This game is generally called Cheat in Britain and Bullshit in the USA.
-In many books it appears as I Doubt It.
+The game is generally called Cheat in the U.K. and Bullshit in the USA.
 The aim is to get rid of all your cards by playing them to a discard pile.
-Since cards are played face down, giving players the option to lie about the cards they are playing, but if the lie is exposed they must pick up the pile.
+The cards are played face down, giving players the option to lie about the cards they are playing, but if the lie is exposed they must pick up the entire pile.

 Players and Cards